sauce-archives/help/docs/general-reference/issue-tracking.md

 <img class="center shadow" src="/img/general-reference/issue-tracking/new-issue-button.png">

-Your issue will automatically contain useful information such as the device information, app version, and device logs.
-For manual tests, a screenshot of the device is also included automatically.
-For automated tests, all other information, such as video, from the test report will be included.
+Your issue will automatically contain useful information related to the issue.
+For manual tests, a screenshot, logs, and additional information on the app and device will be included.
+For automated tests, the full test report will be attached.
 To leave additional information for tracking the issue, you can fill out a title and description.

 <img class="center shadow" src="/img/general-reference/issue-tracking/issue-form.png">